Armadill0/harbour-tasklist/README.md

 Internationalization
 ================
-- current languages: English (default), German, Spanish, Russian, French, Turkish, Czech, Finnish, Swedish, Dutch, Catalan, Italian, Chinese (Mainland), Danish
+- current languages: English (default), German, Spanish, Russian, French, Turkish, Czech, Finnish, Swedish, Dutch, Catalan, Italian, Chinese (Mainland), Danish, Lithuanian
 - translations are managed via Transifex: https://www.transifex.com/projects/p/tasklist/
     - Feel free to request new languages or complete existing ones there. :-)
     - If you don't want to create a new account there, you can Login via Github, LinkedIn, Google, Facebook or Twitter.
 I hope this fits all your needs.